wez/wezterm/docs/config/mouse.md

 *since: nightly builds only*

 You can handle scroll events by using `'WheelUp'` or `'WheelDown'` as event.
-Currently, this only works with at least one modifier being present.

 ```lua
 local wezterm = require 'wezterm'